 Of note is NeighborhoodScout's research finding that the Armour Square West neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Armour Square West community truly stands out from the rest in this regard.

 In addition, if you like crowded places, then you will probably enjoy the the Armour Square West neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.5% of neighborhoods in the U.S., with 22,614 people per square mile living here.
-Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
-To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
-And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Armour Square West neighborhood is one of the most walkable neighborhoods in America.
+Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
+What many people don't realize is that most of America's premier vacation locations are also very walkable.
+The Armour Square West neighborhood is among the top 5% of American neighborhoods in terms of walkability.

 Furthermore, if you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
 With 54.8% of the residential real estate in the Armour Square West neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 95.2% of all neighborhoods in America.
 In this regard, this neighborhood truly stands out as special.